webrecorder/browsertrix-crawler/docs/docs/user-guide/cli-options.md

       --proxyServerConfig                   if set, path to yaml/json file that configures multiple proxy servers pe
                                             r URL regex                 [string]
-      --proxyServerConfigIgnoreFailedProxi  if set, and --proxyServerConfig is u es                                    sed, any of the per URL regex proxy servers if they are not accessible
-                                                      [boolean] [default: false]
       --dryRun                              If true, no archive data is written to disk, only pages and logs (and op tionally saved state).     [boolean]